tawn33y/whatsapp-cloud-api/TUTORIAL.md

 ### (4) Receiving messages

-- On the dashboard under `Configuration`, click on `Manage` under `Webhook fields` to add a subscription:
+- On the dashboard under `Configuration`, click on `Manage` under `Webhook fields` to add a subscription:<br>
 ![My Apps](./images/tutorial/manage%20webhook.png)

-- Click `Subscribe` next to the `messages` webhook to subscribe to new messages:
+- Click `Subscribe` next to the `messages` webhook to subscribe to new messages:<br>
 ![My Apps](./images/tutorial/subscribe.png)
 - Send a message from your whatsapp app on your device.
-Check your terminal to ensure you get a response as below:
+Check your terminal to ensure you get a response as below:<br>
 ![My Apps](./images/tutorial/received%20message.png)

 **Congratulations, you have just received your first message via the whatsapp API!** 🎉